 Symptoms of seasonal affective disorder may include:

-What can you do about seasonal affective disorder?
+What can you do about seasonal depression?

 There are a number of things that you can do to help manage symptoms of seasonal depression.
 Some strategies include: